-We are all well aware of the dangers of consuming too much added sugar.
+We are all well aware of the dangers of consuming too much-added sugar.
 Take one scroll through Netflix’s documentary library and you’ll see plenty of sweet-frightening titles such as Sugar Coated, That Sugar Film or Fat, Sick and Nearly Dead.
 The information and the warnings are clearly out there.
 Unfortunately, added sugar remains a principal ingredient in many diets.
 So what’s the solution?
 Jennifer Tyler Lee, author of Half the Sugar, All the Love: 100 Easy, Low-Sugar Recipes for Every Meal of The Day, may have an answer.
-She recently chatted with WellWell on the misconceptions related to added sugar consumption and how we might be able to put a lid on the issue.
+She recently chatted with WellWell on the myths about sugar related to added sugar consumption and how we might be able to put a lid on the issue.

 What are the biggest misconceptions about added sugar and the foods they may or may not be in?

 There is a misperception that unrefined sugar, like honey, is healthier than refined sugar, like granulated sugar.
 Many people think that swapping table sugar for something less refined, like honey or maple syrup, is a better way to sweeten it.
 The truth is while honey does have some beneficial properties, you’d need to drink a cup of honey to reap those nutritional benefits.
 You’re better off getting those nutrients from fiber-rich fruits and vegetables.
 Less refined sweeteners like honey still count toward your daily added sugar limit, which is 6 teaspoons per day for women and 9 teaspoons per day for men.
 All added sugar is sugar.
 It’s important to reduce all types of added sugar, honey included.

 Are you saying that honey has no nutritional value?